The War of the Test Frameworks: XCTest vs Espresso vs Appium

 Yes, that means no more making API calls, no more source code instrumentation, and no more endless baseline screenshots.

-Test execution with Kobiton AI-enhanced Appium automation
+Test execution with Kobiton AI-driven Appium automation

 After the test is authored, it’s got to execute quickly.
 That’s why Kobiton offers “souped-up” Appium that can run greater than two times as fast as a standard Appium execution.
-In addition to this, injecting NOVA into your script also allows for advanced adaptation and auto-correction capabilities that make your Appium much more reliable and stable when running in parallel across different device types.
+In addition to this, injecting Kobiton’s AI into your script also allows for advanced adaptation and auto-correction capabilities that make your Appium much more reliable and stable when running in parallel across different device types.

-Test remediation with Kobiton AI-enhanced Appium automation
+Test remediation with Kobiton AI-driven Appium automation

 Now what?